-Most replacement engines can be ordered as short or long blocks.
-Despite their labels, both engine types are similar in size.
+Despite their names, both engine types are similar in size.
 They only differ in the components they carry.
-A short block package typically includes the engine block, crank and pistons.
-It is called a short block because it has a shorter list of components and usually comes with a shorter warranty.
+A short block engine package typically includes the engine block, crank, and pistons.
+The term short block originates from the engine's shorter list of components and usually comes with a shorter warranty.

 Short Block Engine

 A short block engine is the bottom end of a vehicle's engine.
 It includes the cylinder block and a few other critical parts of the engine, such as the crankshaft, cam pistons, and connecting rods.
 These pieces are also known as the rotating assembly.
 Because there are usually slight variations in engine builder companies' packages, some short blocks may come with camshafts and timing belts.
 All short block engines require additional parts such as gaskets, cylinder heads, and oil pumps which have to be purchased separately.

 Short block engines are ideal for individuals who desire to learn the engine building process on their own.
 Building a short block engine is a great learning experience and provides a more involved and hands-on approach to engine replacement.

 Long Block Engine

 A long block engine is, in a sense, a complete version of a short block.
 In addition to the assembled block, it features a camshaft, lifters, valve-train, and cylinder head.
 A long block may also come with an oil pan, water pump, and valve covers.
 Long blocks are usually used when diagnostics indicate that a vehicle needs an engine overhaul.

 Despite having more components than a short block, a long block engine is not a complete engine package.
 A long block does not include, among other parts, the fuel system, intake manifold, exhaust manifolds, or electrical components.
 If you need to replace these components or every other part of the engine assembly, consider ordering a "turn-key" engine.